eventide-project/docs/user-guide/messages-and-message-data/messages.md

 end
 ```

-## Message Features
+## Message Facts

-A message class has the following features and capabilities:

-- Data attributes with optional data type checking
+- A message class is a data object that has data attributes with optional data type checking
-- Message metadata
-- Copying data from one message to another
-- Procession of messages in a workflow
+- Events and commands are kinds of messages
-- Determination of equality
+- A message contains optional metadata that is separate from the message data
-- Transformation to and from raw [MessageStore::MessageData](./message-data.md) representation
+- Messages are transformed to and from raw [MessageStore::MessageData](./message-data.md) when storing and retrieving from the message store
+- Message data is formatted as JSON when stored
+- Messages are typically flat key/value structures, and by default, transformation of messages does not traverse a graph of attributes

 ## Messaging::Message Module

-A class becomes a message by including the `Messaging::Message` module.
+A class becomes a message by including the `Message` module from the [`Messaging` library](./libraries.md#messaging) and namespace.

+The `Messaging::Message` affords the receiver with:

+- The `attribute` macro for declaring message attributes
+- The `build` constructor that optionally receives a hash or attribute data and a hash of metadata attribute data
+- The `attributes` method (aliased to `to_h`) that returns a hash of attribute name and attribute value pairs
+- The 'attribute_names' method that returns an array of attribute names
+- The `copy` method that copies a message's data to another message
+- The `follow` constructor that takes a message and constructs another message based on the former message's data and metadata
+- The `follows?` predicate that determines whether a message was constructed from a former message
+- A `==` operator implementation that determines message equality based on attribute values and message class
+- The `message_type` class method that returns a string representation of the message class name
+- The `message_type?` class predicate that determines when a message's message type matches the argument
+- The `message_name` class method that returns the message's type in underscore case

 ## Constructing a Message